 Absence from class or other scheduled activities for professional reasons, whether on- or off-campus, requires the approval of the department head or equivalent supervisor.
-In addition, off-campus travel must be approved by the dean and the Provost (and the Vice President for Business and Operations if University funds are used).
+In addition, off-campus travel must be approved by the dean and the Provost (and the Vice President for Fiscal Affairs Vice President for Business and Operations if University funds are used).
 The following procedure must be followed:

-- 1. For any off-campus professional absence, the faculty member must complete a Travel Authorization Form and submit it to the appropriate department head or other supervisor.
+- 1. For any off-campus professional absence, the faculty member must complete a Clayton State Travel Request FormTravel Authorization Form and submit it to the appropriate department head or other supervisor.
 For routine travel directly connected to duties (e.g., clinical travel or attendance at required University System meetings) and day trips at no expense to the University, this is the only form necessary.
-Forms are found at http://www.clayton.edu/accounting-services/expenses/travel/forms. - 2.
-For any professional development travel involving University funds (or overnight travel even if no University funds are used), the faculty member must complete the same Travel Authorization form. - Additional policies regarding travel can be found http://www.clayton.edu/accounting-services/expenses/travel.
+Here is a link to the electronic copy of this form: http://adminservices.clayton.edu/accounts_payable/expenses/formstrav el.htm - 2.
+For any professional development travel involving University funds (or overnight travel even if no University funds are used), the faculty member must complete a Faculty Travel Proposal Form, which more thoroughly explains the professional development purposes of the required travel.
+The Faculty Travel Proposal Form must be submitted along with the Clayton State Travel Request Form the same Travel Authorization form. - 3.
+Special Policy for air travel by Academic Affairs employees: Clayton State travel regulations require travel by minimum fare whenever practicable.
+Use of state contract fares is mandatory for official state business unless the contract flight "would cause undue hardship."
+To avoid any misunderstanding, the following procedure applies: